Day Trips from Sarlat: Domme, Beynac & Boat Ride

 Driving in Dordogne gives you freedom to explore

 Domme was one of the first villages I visited in the Dordogne.
-I walked through the gate and thought: this is a solid place to start.
-Built in the 13th century as a fortified bastide, and still in remarkably good shape.
+I walked through the gate and had that calm feeling of, ok, I can do this village on foot without overthinking it.
+Domme is a 13th-century fortified bastide, and the layout still feels clear when you walk it.

-In summer, it gets busy, no surprise.
-But it’s worth it.
-If you go early, it’s quieter and cooler, which makes a difference if you want to walk around or take in the view.
+In summer, Domme gets busy.
+If you go early, it is cooler and quieter, which makes a big difference if you want to walk slowly, take photos, or sit down for a coffee without feeling squeezed.

 What I’d Make Time for

-• Esplanade de la Barre – The main viewpoint.
-Best in late afternoon or sunset.
+Esplanade de la Barre – The main viewpoint.
+Late afternoon works well if you want softer light.

 With or without a guide